Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Introduction

-Typically, in a SR model, entanglement follows the area law when the ground state is gapped and has a finite range interactions \cite{RevModPhys.82.277}.
-Indeed, entanglement entropy in the ground state of a one-dimensional gapped system saturates to a constant value in the thermodynamic limit as an implication of the area law~\cite{0705.2024} while the same grows logarithmically if the system is a gapless one~\cite{hep-th/0405152, quant-ph/0503219}.
-On the other hand, in the presence of long-range interactions, these results are not valid anymore and entanglement can grow logarithimically even away from the critical point~\cite{1506.06665, PhysRevA.97.062301}.
-In fact, under certain special circumstances, LR interactions allow sub-logarithmic growth of entanglement entropy \cite{1405.2804,1611.08506,1804.06357,Ares19} or even as a volume law \cite{1401.5922} which is a clear violation of the area law.
-LR systems, where area law is not valid, should, in principle, not be efficiently simulable with numerical tools like tensor networks~\cite{1306.2164}.
-However, it has been shown that existing numerical tools such as matrix product states~\cite{PhysRevLett.109.267203,VUMPS,1801.00769,Laurent2018, Laurent2021, Laurent2021, Hauke2021,prx1, prb1, prb2, pra1} can produce a good match with the exact results.
-It may be attributed to the analysis of the distribution of entanglement which can be mimicked with long but not infinite range interactions.
-We show that this is indeed true in the intermediate regime, $1<\alpha<2$, as far as the two-qubit entanglement is concerned.
+Typically, in an SR model, entanglement follows the area law when the ground state is gapped and has a finite range of interactions \cite{RevModPhys.82.277}.
+Indeed, entanglement entropy in the ground state of a one-dimensional gapped system saturates to a constant value in the thermodynamic limit as an implication of the area law~\cite{0705.2024}, while the same grows logarithmically if the system is a gapless one~\cite{hep-th/0405152, quant-ph/0503219}.
+On the other hand, in the presence of long-range interactions, these results are not valid anymore and entanglement can grow logarithmically even away from the critical point~\cite{1506.06665, PhysRevA.97.062301}.
+In fact, under certain special circumstances, LR interactions allow sublogarithmic growth of entanglement entropy \cite{1405.2804,1611.08506,1804.06357,Ares19} or even as a volume law \cite{1401.5922} which is a clear violation of the area law.
+Long-range systems, where area law is not valid, should in principle not be efficiently simulable with numerical tools like tensor networks~\cite{1306.2164}.
+However, it has been shown that existing numerical tools such as matrix product states~\cite{PhysRevLett.109.267203,VUMPS,1801.00769,Laurent2018, Laurent2021, Laurent2021, PhysRevX.3.031015,prx1, prb1, prb2, pra1} can produce a good match with the exact results.
+This may be attributed to the analysis of the distribution of entanglement which can be mimicked with long but not infinite-range interactions.
+We show that this is indeed true in the intermediate regime $1<\alpha<2$ as far as the two-qubit entanglement is concerned.